cmobin/Flix/README.md

 ### Notes
- -[x] User sees an app icon on the home screen and a styled launch screen.
+ -[x] User sees an app icon on the home screen and a styled launch screen.<br>
  -[x] Auto layout added